qinscode/qinscode/README.md

 ### <p align="center">⚙️ My development environment </p>

-> I grew up with Windows and it holds a special place in my heart.
-It’s my go-to operating system for development, where I make extensive use of the Windows Subsystem for Linux (WSL) and the Windows Terminal.
-I also use PowerShell, which I’ve customized with my own configurations built from and modules scratch, to create a highly efficient and personalized terminal environment.
+> I grew up with Windows and it holds a special place in my heart. but I currently use macOS as my primary development environment.

 <div class="table-devenvironment">
   <table style="font-size: 11px">